khalyomede/piper-php/README.md

 ## Can I do a port of Piper-PHP in another language ?
 Yes for sure, we even encourage this !
 We want to build a better developper experience (DX), so feel free to copy and adapt this concept !
 Sharing is caring.

+## Who initiated the project ?
+Me and my brother, [aminnairi](https://github.com/aminnairi).

+## Why creating Piper ?
+We literally fell in love with [Gulp.js](http://gulpjs.com/), that is a task automater that is famous for simplifying your front process, like minifying, processing files, ...
+And we searched the first pages to hopefuly find a repository for using pipes in PHP but did not find anything !
+So we wanted to made it for you guys :)

 ## How to install it without Composer ?
 Worry no more, Piper-PHP got you covered.
 Simply copy the content of the file `/src/piper.php`, removes the `namespace Khalyomede;` and include this file in your project.
 You are good to go !